gurrenm3/MemoryAddress/README.md

 # MemoryAddress
 A highly optimized library for reading and writing values in Memory.

-There are a few very popular libraries for reading and writing values in Memory.
-All of them claim to be "the fastest" but when the performance is actually measured they disappoint.
+There are a few popular libraries for reading and writing values in Memory.
+While they aren't bad, when it comes to reading/writing values in memory, they could be a lot better.
 This library uses OOP programming to have significantly faster read/write times (about 3x faster than other libraries).

 This is based on and aims to be an improvement of [Memory.dll](https://github.com/erfg12/memory.dll) and [Squalr's](https://github.com/Squalr/Squalr) reading and writing.